moward98/ML-page/README.md

-Once I had created the KSOM, I studied the effects of changing the number of epochs run, as well as the neighbourhood radius.
+Once I had created the KSOM, I studied the effects of changing the number of epochs run, as well as the initial neighbourhood radius (sigma).
 I learned that the more epochs ran, the smoother of a colour gradient was output, and that there was a fine line to having a neighbourhood radius not too large or too small.
 Some of the KSOM outputs studied are shown in the table below.